Lee Sedol

 Lee Sedol (이세돌; born 2 March 1983), or Lee Se-dol, is a South Korean former professional Go player of 9 dan rank.
 As of February 2016, he ranked second in international titles (18), behind only Lee Chang-ho (21).
 His nickname is "The Strong Stone" ("Ssen-dol").
-In March 2016, he played a notable series of matches against the program AlphaGo that ended in Lee losing 1–4.
+In March 2016, he played a series of matches against the program AlphaGo that ended in Lee losing 1–4.

-Lee announced his retirement from professional play in November 2019, stating he could never be the top overall player of Go due to the increasing dominance of AI, which he called "an entity that cannot be defeated".
-Lee shared in a 2024 interview, "losing to AI, in a sense, meant my entire world was collapsing. ...
+Lee announced his retirement from professional play in November 2019, saying he could never be the top overall player of Go due to the increasing dominance of artificial intelligence (AI), which he called "an entity that cannot be defeated".
+In a 2024 interview, he said "losing to AI, in a sense, meant my entire world was collapsing. ...
 I could no longer enjoy the game.
 So I retired."

 Biography

 Lee was born in South Korea in 1983.
-He is known as 'Bigeumdo Boy' because he was born and grew up on Bigeumdo Island.
+He was born and grew up on Bigeumdo Island.
 He studied at the Korea Baduk Association.
-He is the fifth-youngest (12 years 4 months) to become a professional Go player in South Korean history behind Cho Hun-hyun (9 years 7 months), Lee Chang-ho (11 years 1 months), Cho Hye-yeon (11 years 10 months) and Choi Cheol-han (12 years 2 months).
+He became a professional Go player at the age of 12 years 4 months, making him the fifth-youngest Go professional in South Korean history behind Cho Hun-hyun (9 years 7 months), Lee Chang-ho (11 years 1 months), Cho Hye-yeon (11 years 10 months) and Choi Cheol-han (12 years 2 months).

 He ranks second in international titles (18), behind only Lee Chang-ho (21).
 Despite this, he describes his opening play as "very weak".
 In February 2013, Lee announced that he planned to retire within three years and move to the U.S. to promote Go.
 He plays on Tygem as "gjopok".

-He is married to Kim Hyun-jin, and he has a daughter, Lee Hye-rim.
+He is married to Kim Hyun-jin, and has a daughter, Lee Hye-rim.
 His older brother Lee Sang-hoon is also a 9 dan professional go player.

-Lee's Broken Ladder Game
+Broken ladder game

-This game was played between Lee Sedol and Hong Chang-sik during the 2003 KAT cup, on 23 April 2003.
-The game is notable for Lee's use of a broken ladder formation.
+On 23 April 2003, in a game against Hong Chang-sik during the 2003 KAT cup, Lee used a broken ladder formation.

-Normally playing out a broken ladder is a mistake, associated with beginner play, because the chasing stones are left weak.
+Normally, playing out a broken ladder is a mistake, associated with beginner play, because the chasing stones are left weak.
 Between experts it should be decisive, leading to a lost game.
-Lee, playing black, defied the conventional wisdom, using the broken ladder to capture a large group of Hong's stones in the lower-right side of the board.
+Lee, playing black, defied conventional wisdom, using the broken ladder to capture a large group of Hong's stones in the lower-right side of the board.
 This brought black's stones in the corner which were previously considered dead back to life.
 White ultimately resigned.